Moraxella catarrhalis: Epidemiology

-Moraxella catarrhalis is a human pathogen with an affinity for the human upper respiratory tract.
+Moraxella catarrhalis is a human pathogen with an affinity for the human upper respiratory tract and the middle ear.
 Other primates, such as macaques, might become infected by this bacterium.
+Rodents including rats, mice, and chinchillas have been used to study Moraxella catarrhalis with varying degrees of success.

 History

-Moraxella catarrhalis was previously placed in a separate genus named Branhamella.
-The rationale for this was that other members of the genus Moraxella are rod-shaped and rarely caused infections in humans.
+The taxonomy of Moraxella catarrhalis is a topic that has caused confusion in the past.
+The bacteria was initially placed in the genus Neisseria, before being moved into a separate genus named Branhamella in honor of Dr. Sara Branham in 1970.
+In 1984 this bacterium once again had a change in taxonomy and was moved to the genus Moraxella.
+Some individuals disagreed with this change, the rationale being that other members of the genus Moraxella are rod-shaped and rarely caused infections in humans.
 However, results from DNA hybridization studies and 16S rRNA sequence comparisons were used to justify inclusion of the species M. catarrhalis in the genus Moraxella.
 As a consequence, the name Moraxella catarrhalis is currently preferred for these bacteria.
 Nevertheless, some in the medical field continue to call these bacteria Branhamella catarrhalis.

 Moraxella is named after Victor Morax, a Swiss ophthalmologist who first described this genus of bacteria.
 Catarrhalis is derived from catarrh, from the Greek meaning "to flow down" (cata- implies down; -rrh implies flow), describing the profuse discharge from eyes and nose typically associated with severe inflammation in colds.

 Genetics

 The whole genome sequence of M. catarrhalis CCUG 353 type strain was deposited and published in DNA Data Bank of Japan, European Nucleotide Archive, and GenBank in 2016 under the accession number LWAH00000000.
+The genome was sequenced using a hybrid assembly from two different instrumental methods, Illumina MiSeq and Ion Torrent, and the final assembly produced was composed of 18 contigs.
+The genome was found to be 1,886,586 bp in length, encoding for 1,736 total genes.